ibracorp/ibramenu/README.md

 The actual documentation page below has all the information to help you get started with IBRAMENU.

 **HOW TO INSTALL** <br>
-Clone repo and run the ibrainit.sh file [![Install](https://img.shields.io/badge/Install-IBRAMENU-brightgreen?style=plastic)](https://docs.ibracorp.io/ibramenu)
+Clone repo to "/opt/ibracorp/ibramenu/" and run the ibrainit.sh file.
+EX: ```git clone https://github.com/taos15/ibramenu.git /opt/ibracorp/ibramenu```
+[![Install](https://img.shields.io/badge/Install-IBRAMENU-brightgreen?style=plastic)](https://docs.ibracorp.io/ibramenu)

 **Want to Support Us and Get Perks?** <br>